 My most recent journal publication is Choosing to Intervene: US Domestic Politics and Moral Imperatives with Roberta Haar, published in Peace Economics, Peace Science and Public Policy, 21 (4), 497–505, December 2015.

 My most recent working paper is “Tilting at windmills or whipping up a storm?
 Elites and ethno‐nationalist conflict during democratisation”, published in the UNU-MERIT Working Paper Series, November 2016.

-In the academic year 2016/17, I will contribute to the following courses:
+In the academic year 2019/20, I am contributing to the following courses:

 M.Sc.
 Public Policy & Human Development

 - Introduction to Data Science & Statistics · Guest lecturer

 M.Sc.
 Geography of Environmental Risks and Human Security